facelessuser/Rummage/docs/src/markdown/usage.md

 `r`   | Regex, Regex\ + \Backrefs                  | [Search backwards.](#regex-engine-flags)
 `p`   | Regex, Regex\ + \Backrefs                  | [Use POSIX matching.](#regex-engine-flags)
 `F`   | Regex, Regex\ + \Backrefs, Re\ + \Backrefs | [Format style replacements.](#common-regular-expression-flags)

-#### Backups

-Rummage does a backup of files on replace when `Create backups` is enabled in the main dialog.
-Backups are saved in the same location as the target file with the unique extension `rum-bak` appended to them.
-When `Create backups` is enabled, files with the extension `rum-bak` are ignored in search and replace in order to avoid replacing content in your backup.

-If desired, Rummage can be configured to store backups in a sub-folder at the target file's location by setting the `Backup to folder` option in the setting dialog.
-The backup folder will be named `.rum-bak`.
-When this is done, all files in `.rum-bak` will have the `bak` extension.
-The entire folder `.rum-bak` is excluded from search and replace when `Create backups` is enabled.

-If you would like, you can control the backup extension in the settings dialog and/or the backup folder name.
-Remember though, when saving backups to a sub-folder, the custom extension will not be applied and `bak` will be used as the whole folder is ignored eliminating the need for a unique extension.

 ## File Manager Context Menu